The Downtown Alameda Business Association and the City of Alameda are committed to keeping businesses up-to-date with relevant information.

 It's an unprecedented time, and I want to make sure we keep supporting each other like the great community we are.

 Kids and their families will be on the hunt for treats in our downtown district on Saturday, April 11.
 If your business is interested in participating, sign-up soon!

 Connect with talented high school students!
 The City is hosting the fifth annual Youth Career & Job Fair on Thursday, March 19.
 Registration for a table is FREE to businesses.

 The City is accepting applications for the 2019-2020 Façade Grant Program.
 Funds for Exterior Painting are being reimbursed at the 80/20 level for the remainder of this round!

 Mission & Purpose

 The Downtown Alameda Business Association serves as a support network for the businesses located in Alameda's Park Street Business District.
 The Downtown Association's goal is to develop an economically prosperous business district through a united effort of its members.

-Business mixers are typically held the third Wednesday of each month.
-The mixers provide an opportunity for our members to network and receive district updates.
+Downtown business mixers provide an opportunity for our members to network and receive district updates.